moemosaad/MainCard-Component/README.md

 ## Motivation

-This project was developed to gain a fundemental understanding of microservice system design.
+This project was developed to gain a fundamental understanding of microservice system design.

 ### Prerequisites